-Abby has been a resident of Hernando County for 33 years.
-She worked for non-profit organizations for 35 years before retiring 5 years ago.
-As an 8 year volunteer with Hernando County Animal Services, she assists with adoption events, takes dogs and cats to visit local nursing home residents and fosters orphaned kittens.
-At home are her rescued canines Bailey and Bella.
+Abby has been a resident of Hernando County for 36 years.
+She worked for non-profit organizations for 35 years before retiring 8 years ago.
+She has volunteered with Hernando County Animal Services for 10 years.
+At home are her rescued canines Bailey, Bella and Toby.

 Is a (mostly) retired RN and Nursing Home Administrator.
 Dottie has a passion for working with seniors as well as with animals.
 This makes her thoroughly enjoy bringing shelter animals to visit residents in our area nursing homes.
 Currently, Dottie splits her time between Nebraska and Ridge Manor, traveling back and forth with her 4 legged companion, Copy Cat.

-Jill is a retired accountant and business consultant and has been a resident of Hernando County for 29 years.
-As an advocate for shelter animals she has volunteered in many capacities including animal care, community outreach, adoption counseling and enrichment implementation for dogs and cats living in a shelter environment.
+Jill is a retired accountant and business consultant and has been a resident of Hernando County for 30 years.
+As an advocate for shelter animals, she has volunteered in many capacities including animal care, community outreach and adoption counseling and enrichment implementation for dogs and cats living in a shelter environment.
 In addition to fostering, Jill currently shares her home with two very spoiled cats, Holly and Maggie.